haquema/makers-javascript-fndamentals/contents/9-calling-apis.md

 got('https://api.github.com/repos/sinatra/sinatra').then(handleReceivedResponse);
 ```

 1. Describe the previous program and the order in which things are happening.
 When will execute the function `handleReceivedResponse`?
+Is this behaviour *synchronous* or *asynchronous*?
 2. Run the program to verify your assumptions.
 3. How would you qualify the function `handleReceivedResponse`?

 If you've run the program above, you'll see we received the same data seen previously on the browser.
 Good!
 However it's a bit messy and hard to read.
-What we can do is *convert* the string data into a Javascript *object* so it is formatted properly.
+What we can do is *convert* the string data into a JavaScript *object* so it is formatted properly.
 We can do this using `JSON.parse`:

 ```javascript
 let handleReceivedResponse = (response) => {